 General Sir Alan Brooke, former commander of the BEF, is appointed Commander in Chief, Home Forces.
 He replaces General Edmund Ironside.
 Churchill makes the change because he gets along better with Brooke, who secretly feels that Churchill has a wobbly sense of military strategy.
 This completes Ironside's dramatic fall from grace since the Battle of France, but at least he is promoted to Field Marshal as he retires.

 General Claude Auchinleck, who has been in charge of British Egyptian forces, becomes the commander of Southern Command.

-Canadian Government: The new commander of Canadian 1st Corps. is General Andrew McNaughton.
+Canadian Government: The new commander of the Canadian 1st Corps. is General Andrew McNaughton.

 Japanese Government: The new government is much more militaristic and looks toward nearby French possessions as possible targets.

 American Government: President Roosevelt receives and quickly signs the Vinson-Walsh Act (the Two-Ocean Navy Act).
 There are 1,325,000 tons of ships and 15,000 naval aircraft authorized in order to create two separate navies on both coasts.
 The ambitious plan is for 35 battleships, 20 carriers, and 88 cruisers.

 Roosevelt accepts the Democratic nomination for President.